 I am almost embarrassed to type this but if you could have been inside my head that night, one would have thought I was a virgin!
 I literally had those same feelings as when I was in the bathroom stall during the 8th grade and inserting a tampon for the first time!
 EEK!
 But after a few deep breaths I realized I could EASILY insert this; because HELLO, not only am I not a virgin, I have also had a bagillion vaginal ultrasounds with that ‘Price is Right’ Bob Barker wand.
 And so like a pro, I put on (or in this case took off) my big girl panties and up, up and away it went.
 But guess what friends?
 As it turns out, inserting the giant sperm-look-a-like contraption was just the beginning of my overly anxious heart!

-To read Part Two of this review series titled: “Oh No!
-Did It Get Lost Up There?!”, click here.
+Part Two of this series: “Oh No!
+Did it Get Lost Up There?”

-For more information and other testimonials regarding this OvuSense device, please go to their website by clicking here.
+For more information and other testimonials regarding this OvuSense device, please go to their website.

 In addition, to receive 20% off your purchase use coupon code BABYBIRD.